 The generated index page, along with a subfolder containing thumbnail images and generated viewer pages, are created in the images folder itself.
 Open the generated index page there ("index.html" by default) to view results, and package the complete images folder to publish (e.g., copy into your product, or zip and upload to your website).

 This program uses and requires Python 3.X, plus the 3rd-party Pillow image-processing library.
 Any platform supported by both of these systems can run thumbspage, including Mac OS, Windows, Linux, and Android.
-There's an update on Pillow installs here.
+For more on gallery-build platforms and installs, see the User Guide.

 The pages this program creates work on all commonly used desktop and mobile browsers.
-Any recent version of Chrome, Firefox, Safari, Edge, and Internet Explorer should suffice—including the 12 tested among Mac OS, Windows and Linux, and the 10 tested across Android and iOS.
+Any recent version of Chrome, Firefox, Safari, Edge, and Internet Explorer should suffice—including the more than 12 tested among Mac OS, Windows, and Linux, and the 10+ tested across Android and iOS.

 Recent releases have added: